-When setting up your home DJ setup there is one component that often gets overlooked and that is the cables you will need for your new setup.
+When building your home DJ setup there is one component that often gets overlooked and that is the cables you will need.
 While it may not be the most interesting part of your studio it is one of the most important.

-In this guide, I’ll give you the info you need to make sure you have the appropriate cables on hand to get set up when your gear arrives.
+In this guide, I’ll give you the info you need so you understand the audio cable types available when setting up your DJ gear.

 Analog VS Digital